 If all this olde-worlde charm is in danger of overwhelming you, the Biltmore Bar and Grill in Swinegate provides a more modern, metropolitan-style experience, serving up swish cocktails, fine food and a party atmosphere within a sleek, contemporary space.

 York has plenty of places to unwind and relax, many of them with a touch of history.

 The York Museum Gardens are home to stunning plant collections and around 40 species of bird.
 Set amidst the romantic ruins of St Mary’s Abbey, the Gardens are a four-hectare oasis of peace and greenery in the middle of the city.

 The best surviving medieval walls in Britain encircle York’s old town.
 High and wide, the stone walls form an elevated walkway commanding great views of both city and countryside.
 Enter by one of the four original ‘bars’ (gateways) and join the many locals as well as tourists who say that strolling on the walls is one of their favourite leisure activities in York.

 Historically King’s Staith was the main landing stage for boats on the River Ouse, which once made York an important trading port.
 Today, the quayside area is all about outdoor eating and drinking, as well as being the departure point for City Cruises’ sightseeing cruises.

 York’s 365 pubs could keep you busy for a year.
 With more limited time, choose a historic gem such as The Lamb and Lion next to Bootham Bar.
 Trainspotters will enjoy York Tap, a well-above-average traditional station pub.
 For live music, try The Hop or long-running local venue Fibbers.

-Do you have any tips for top things to do in York?
+Do you have any tips to add to our York travel guide?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.